SharifdotG/Editorials/README.md

-# Sharifdot's Editorials Repository
+# SharifdotG's Editorials Repository

-Welcome to the official repository for Sharifdot's editorial content.
+Welcome to the official repository for SharifdotG's editorial content.
 Here, you will find detailed problem explanations and solutions from various VJudge contests, presented in a beginner-friendly format.

 ## Overview